-A disclaimer: One of my least favourite places in the world is the so-called “feminine hygiene” aisle at my local chemist.
+A disclaimer: One of my least favorite places in the world is the so-called “feminine hygiene” aisle at my local drugstore.
 Under horrible fluorescent lights sits an array of largely unnecessary vaginal products, often packaged in the unnatural pink hue of Hubba Bubba Bubble Tape.
-Sure, some of them are legit, but seeing vaginal “cleansers” and “odour blockers” on the same shelves as tampons and Monistat causes a visceral reaction in me that’s only matched when I see a MAGA hat or hear the word “moist.”
+Sure, some of them are legit, but seeing vaginal “cleansers” and “odor blockers” on the same shelves as tampons and Monistat causes a visceral reaction in me that’s only matched when I see a MAGA hat or hear the word “moist.”

 But the latest of such products caught me especially off guard, because I wasn’t bracing for it the way I usually do the moment I enter my local pharmacy.
 Someone sent me a tweet featuring a product called Down There Wash, billed on the label as “a hoorah for your hoo-ha.”
 I rolled my eyes and responded, "More like a product to screw ya for your moolah, am I right?"
 I assumed that this was just another superfluous item I’d see around my most dreaded drugstore aisle.
 But the more I learned about this particular product, the more my light-hearted brush-off bubbled over into total contempt.
 Down There Wash wasn't just your average vaginal health scam.
 It was wrong in so, so many ways.

 In fact, so plentiful were my issues with the product that I decided to make a list of everything problematic about Down There Wash.
 Here goes…

 1) Its name.